MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-05.md

 ![](media/multi-container.png)

 ## Download Sample Code for mywebapi
-For the sake of time, let's download some sample code from a GitHub repository.
-Navigate to https://github.com/johnsta/vsce-samples and select **Clone or Download** to download the GitHub repository.
+For the sake of time, let's download sample code from a GitHub repository.
+Go to https://github.com/johnsta/vsce-samples and select **Clone or Download** to download the GitHub repository.
 The code for this section is in `vsce-samples/dotnetcore/getting-started/mywebapi`.

 ## Run mywebapi